Skip to content

 • Prostate Cancer:

-• Second most common cancer and fifth leading cause of cancer death in men worldwide (source).
+• The second most common cancer among men globally, and the fifth leading cause of male cancer death (Rawla P, 2019).

-• Accounts for about 8% of all urology visits; most common in men under 50 (source).
+• Prostatitis: Accounts for around 8% of all urology visits; most common in men under age 50 (Franc JM, 2015).

 Frequently Asked Questions About the Prostate Gland